mayerrobert/jmurmel/murmel-langref.md

 ## Disclaimer

-In order to understand and make use of this Reference Manual you should probably at least know some Lisp.
+In order to understand and make use of this Reference Manual one should probably at least know some Lisp.
 This manual does not attempt to be a Lisp or Murmel tutorial.